Flora-and-Majestic-Fauna-of-Jim-Corbett-National-Park

 Crested serpent eagle

 The powerful feet are unfeathered and severely scaled, and the face is naked and yellow where it joins the ceres.
-They have large wings to fly over the forest canopy, and their tail has prominent white and black bands.
-They frequently make a loud, piercing, and well-known three- or two-note call.
-They are classified with the Circaetus snake-eagles in the subfamily Cricetinae because they often consume snakes, which gives them their name.
+These bird have large wings to fly over the forest canopy, and their tail has prominent white and black bands.
+They frequently make a three- or two-note call that is loud, piercing, and well-known.
+They are classified with the Circaetus snake-eagles in the subfamily Cricetinae because they frequently consume snakes, which gives them their name.

 Red Junglefowl

 The Phasianidae family of tropical birds includes the red junglefowl (Gallus gallus).
-It covers a large portion of South Asia as well as Southeast Asia.
+It covers a large portion of South Asia and Southeast Asia.
 Before, it was called the Bankiva or Bankiva Fowl.
 The gray junglefowl, Sri Lankan junglefowl, and green junglefowl have all contributed genetic material to the chicken gene pool, which is the species that gave rise to the chicken (Gallus gallus domesticus).

 The chicken was domesticated from red junglefowl about 8,000 years ago, according to evidence at the molecular level obtained from whole-genome sequencing.
 This domestication event involved many maternal sources.
 Since then, people have kept them in captivity in various parts of the world for their meat, eggs, and company.